 Here the files to load are specified with wildcard characters and the mulentries options must be specified.
 However, the entry option must not be specified, entry names will be made from the file names.
 Provide a fake column description if the files have different column layout, but specific tables will have to be created to read each of them.

 A ZIP table type is also available.
 It is not meant to read the inside files but to display information about the zip file contents.
 For instance:

-create table xzipinfo2 ( fn varchar(256)not null, cmpsize bigint not null flag=1, uncsize bigint not null flag=2, method int not null flag=3) engine=connect table_type=ZIP file_name='E:/Data/Json/cities.zip';
+create table xzipinfo2 ( entry varchar(256)not null, cmpsize bigint not null flag=1, uncsize bigint not null flag=2, method int not null flag=3, date datetime not null flag=4) engine=connect table_type=ZIP file_name='E:/Data/Json/cities.zip';

 This will display the name, compressed size, uncompressed size, and compress method of all entries inside the zip file.
 Column names are irrelevant; these are flag values that mean what information to retrieve.

 It is possible to retrieve this information from several zip files by specifying the multiple option:

 create table TestZip1 ( entry varchar(260)not null, cmpsize bigint not null flag=1, uncsize bigint not null flag=2, method int not null flag=3, date datetime not null flag=4, zipname varchar(256) special='FILEID') engine=connect table_type=ZIP multiple=1 file_name='C:/Data/Ziptest/CCAM06300_DBF_PART*.zip';

 Here we added the special column zipname to get the name of the zip file for each entry.